PragmaticCoding/PragmaticCoding.github.io/_posts/2023-02-27-custom_controls.md

 fun main() = Application.launch(FactoryMethodStyle::class.java)
 ```
 This is Kotlin, but there's nothing scary in here.
+If you're really stuck, you can read my [Kotlin for Java Programmers](https://www.pragmaticcoding.ca/kotlin/kotlin_for_java_programmers) article, which should clear everything up.

 We have a `BorderPane`, and in the centre we're putting our widget, which we'll call "CustomBox" throughout this article.
 The factory method needs the text for the `Label` and the `Button`, the `StringProperty` to bind to the `TextField` and the `EventHandler` for the `Button`.

 Then we construct the `HBox` and we create the contents, do all the bindings and put the parts into the `HBox`.